Kyle Lotzkar

 Kyle S. Lotzkar (born October 24, 1989) is a Canadian former professional baseball pitcher.
-Lotzkar has also competed for the Canadian national baseball team.
+Lotzkar also competed for the Canadian national baseball team.

 Career

 Amateur career

 Lotzkar attended South Delta Secondary School in Delta, British Columbia.
 He played youth baseball for the Langley Blaze of the British Columbia Premier Baseball League.

 Professional career

 The Cincinnati Reds selected Lotzkar in the supplemental first round, with the 53rd overall selection, of the 2007 Major League Baseball Draft.
 The Reds signed Lotzkar to a contract with a $600,000 signing bonus.
 He made his professional debut with the Gulf Coast League Reds of the Rookie-level Gulf Coast League and Billings Mustangs of the Rookie-level Pioneer League in 2007.
 In 2008, he pitched for the Dayton Dragons of the Class-A Midwest League in 2008.
 He fractured his elbow in 2008.
 As a result, Lotzkar had Tommy John surgery.
 He missed the 2009 season, and only appeared in twelve games in 2010 for Cincinnati's Rookie-level affiliates.
 He pitched for Dayton in 2011, rated as the 10th best prospect in the Reds' organization by Baseball America.
 Lotzkar was added to the Reds' 40 man roster after the 2011 season to protect him from the Rule 5 draft.

 Prior to the 2012 season, Baseball America rated Lotzkar the 30th best prospect in the Reds' organization.
 He was named to appear in the 2012 All-Star Futures Game.

 Lotzkar was designated for assignment by the Reds on September 16, 2013.
 He was released on September 24, 2013.
 In October 23, Lotzkar signed with the Texas Rangers.
 The Rangers released him in June 2015.